BAD Logo

 What we do?

-• Evaluation of the impact of the COVID-19 pandemic on skin cancer incidence in the UK using the rapid registration dataset.
-The published article is available here.
+1. Evaluation of the impact of the COVID-19 pandemic on skin cancer incidence in the UK using the rapid registration dataset.
+Published article available here.

 How to get involved?

-We are continuously developing new project ideas, please get in touch if you have an important research question that you feel is unanswered.
+We are continuously developing new project ideas, please get in touch with the BAD research team using the contact form below.

 Contact Us About the BAD/NDRS Partnership